aliclark/the_wooden_sword/Evolved Existence Programming.md

 It seems intuitive for me that this function is an information storage and retrieval system (ie. storage of what is currently relevant information), but that's just a guess.
 If so, there would be follow-on predictions based on what species would be most in need of an efficient information storage and retrieval system.

+According to this theory, a successful investigation of the programming method will also reveal a better understanding as to what the nature of ontological existence is.

 ## Discussion

 We should be somewhat wary of any biological or physical work that is substantially similar to what biology has evolved. ie. if you create Dolly the Sheep or a brain in a vat and get it wrong, you have literally created an unknowable hell.